Manufacturing Industry UK R&D Tax Credit Expenditure

 • Linkedin

-But how is this vital industry fairing?
-Manufacturing, like other sectors, has faced big challenges following Brexit including the global pandemic, the war in Ukraine and political turmoil in the UK.
-At the start of the year, many publications reported that the manufacturing industry is due to contract in 2023.
+Manufacturing, like other sectors, has faced big challenges following Brexit, including the global pandemic, the war in Ukraine and political turmoil in the UK.
+Many publications reported that the manufacturing industry was due to contract in 2023.
+The 2023 publication of HMRC’s R&D Tax Credit Statistics brings some hope, as it reveals there was actually recent growth in R&D expenditure and tax relief claimed by the industry.

 Manufacturing R&D Tax Credit claims